Using Visual AI to Speed Up Image and Video Annotation

 features:

-When an annotator clicks an AI assistance button, suggestions appear as dashed overlays:
+When an annotator clicks an AI assistance button, the suggestions appear as dashed overlays:

-Visual AI also works with video annotation tasks.
-You can enable scene detection, keyframe detection, and object tracking:
+Visual AI works on video tasks too.
+You can turn on scene detection, keyframe detection, and object tracking:

 annotation_schemes: